 The Group maintains its official accounting records in Korean won.
-In the event of any differences in the interpretation of the consolidated financial statements or the independent auditor's report thereon, the Korean version, which is used for regulatory reporting purposes, shall prevail.
+The accompanying consolidated financial statements have been translated into English from Korean financial statements.
+In the event of any differences in interpreting the financial statements or the independent auditor's report thereon, Korean version, which is used for regulatory reporting purposes, shall prevail.

-2.2 BASIS OF CONSOLIDATION
+2.2.
+BASIS OF CONSOLIDATION

-The consolidated financial statements comprise the financial statements of the Group and its subsidiaries as of December 31, 2022.
+The consolidated financial statements comprise the financial statements of the Group and its subsidiaries as of December 31, 2023.
 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 Specifically, the Group controls an investee if, and only if, the Group has: